jewzaam/gh-pulls-summary/README.md

 ---

+## About This Project's Creation

+This repository, including all code, tests, and documentation, was created with the assistance of GitHub Copilot.
+All implementation, design, and documentation tasks involved AI-powered code generation and suggestions from GitHub Copilot, but every change is carefully reviewed and manual updates are made where necessary.
+Suggestions are never taken as-is; all code and documentation are edited and refined to ensure correctness and quality.

+---

 ## Features
 - Fetch pull requests from public or private repositories.
 - Filter pull requests based on draft status (`only-drafts`, `no-drafts`, or no filter).